SNTSVV/SB-TemPsy/README.md

 In 35th IEEE/ACM International Conference on Automated Software Engineering (ASE), 2020.<br/>
 Available online at https://orbilu.uni.lu/handle/10993/44159

-We plan to release the source code of *SB-TemPsy*  under a FOSS license,  currently being reviewed by our legal team.
+We plan to release the source code of *SB-TemPsy* under a FOSS license (we expect to receive the final decision by our legal team in January 2021)